janm31415/cscript/README.md

  * pow: power function where pow(x,y) computes x^y

 ### Variables & arrays:
- * There is no local scope.
-All variables should have a unique name.
-Names are case sensitive.
+ * Names are case sensitive.
  * Type declarations are int or float, where int represents a 64-bit integer, and float represents a double precisiong floating point number.
  * Arrays of type int or float can be declared.
 There is no bound checking when calling arrays, so be careful.